skypjack/entt/docs/md/meta.md

   auto base = entt::resolve<derived_type>().base("base"_hs);
   ```

-  The returned type is `meta_base` and may be invalid if there is no meta base
+  The returned type is `meta_type` and may be invalid if there is no meta base
-  object associated with the given identifier.<br/>
+  object associated with the given identifier.
-  Meta bases aren't meant to be used directly, even though they are freely
-  accessible.
-They expose only a few methods to use to know the meta type of the
-  base class and to convert a raw pointer between types.

 All the objects thus obtained as well as the meta types can be explicitly
 converted to a boolean value to check if they are valid: